Vectarious/mbrasoveanu/feedback.md

 I have completed and uploaded problem 2b with the corrections we talked about on Thursday.

 I have uploaded problem 5, the only trouble I keep seeming to have is how to incorperate my unit conversion function into my projectile function.

+## Feb 24
+2b is looking better, you now take the input as a string and deal with that as a whole, but you still have some unit problem in here, it happens on line 46.
+What happens there and then what do you do after that?
+Projectile is coming along, it works now for starting and stopping at h=0, you'll have to modify that when you incorporate an initial height.
+As far as the choice of units, take the easiest path - incorporate the units as a separate input argument (and specify a default value for it).
+Don't try to take the velocity as a string and then try to split it, this doesn't make much sense in functions since you are putting separate arguments into it already.